binishmaharjan/DIKitTest/README.md

 ### Add BuildScript
 Open Xcode
-Go To Build Phase and new Runscript
+Go To Build Phase and new Runscript above `Compile Source`
 ```
 if [ "${CONFIGURATION}" != "Release" ]; then
   cd $PROJECT_DIR